msword2image/msword2image-php/README.md

 require_once 'lib/MsWordToImageConvert.php';
 ```

+Note: Please make sure cURL is enabled with your PHP installation

 ## Usage

 ### 1. Convert from Word document URL to PNG file
+Please make sure output file is writable by your PHP process.

 ```php
 $convert = new MsWordToImageConvert($apiUser, $apiKey);